 Work on Council's 2020/21 to 2034/35 LTFP is progressing.
 April 2020 Work on Council's 2020/21 to 2034/35 LTFP is continuing.
-C.06/0418 Proposed Road Closure for Amalgamation - Adjoining Roe Street, Bridgetown That Council, in relation to the proposed closure for amalgamation of the road adjoining Roe Street, Bridgetown, as per Attachment 8: 1.
-Notes the public submissions received, as per Attachment 10, and the Shire staff responses in the Schedule of Submissions, as per Attachment 11.
-2. Pursuant to s.58 of the Land Administration Act 1997 supports the proposed closure of unmade and unnamed road adjoining Roe Street, Bridgetown, between Lot 3 (99) and Lot 4 (101) Roe Street, Bridgetown, for amalgamation with adjoining land.
-3. Directs the Chief Executive Officer to forward relevant information to the Department of Planning, Lands and Heritage seeking approval from the Minister for Lands in relation to Point 2.
-S Donaldson June 2020 DPLH response still pending.
+C.06/0418 Proposed Road Closure for Amalgamation - Adjoining Roe Street, Bridgetown That Council, in relation to the proposed closure for amalgamation of the road adjoining Roe Street, Bridgetown, as per Attachment 8: Notes the public submissions received, as per Attachment 10, and the Shire staff responses in the Schedule of Submissions, as per Attachment 11.
+Pursuant to s.58 of the Land Administration Act 1997 supports the proposed closure of unmade and unnamed road adjoining Roe Street, Bridgetown, between Lot 3 (99) and Lot 4 (101) Roe Street, Bridgetown, for amalgamation with adjoining land.
+Directs the Chief Executive Officer to forward relevant information to the Department of Planning, Lands and Heritage seeking approval from the Minister for Lands in relation to Point 2.
+S Donaldson 1.
+Noted.
+2. Noted.
+3. Referred to DPLH on 2 May 2018, response pending.
+November 2018 A list of all outstanding actions referred to the Department Planning, Lands and Heritage (as listed in this Rolling Action Sheet) is to be compiled and a meeting requested with relevant staff of that department in order to progress them to conclusion.
+December 2018 No progress since November update.
+January 2019 Decision of DPLH pending on proposed road closure.
+Overall audit of outstanding matters not progressed.
+March 2019 Decision of DPLH pending on proposed road closure.
+Overall audit of outstanding matters commenced and liaison continuing with DLPH staff.
 May 2019 DPLH response still pending.

-luna 2040 T
+DPLH response still pending.

 June 2019

 Response from DPLH still pending.

 July 2019

 Response from DPLH still pending.

 August 2019

 Response from DPLH still pending.

 September 2019

 Liaison continuing with DPLH regarding land

 distribution.

 October 2019

 Liaison continuing with DPLH regarding land

 distribution.

 November 2019

 Pending final response from DLPH.

 November 2019

 Pending final response from DLPH.

 January 2020

 DPLH response still pending.
 Contact made

 January 2020.

 February 2020

 DPLH response still pending.

 March 2020

 DPLH response still pending.

 April 2020

 DPLH response still pending.

 May 2020

-DPLH response still pending.
+0.00/0740 Ti (0 " T 01 1 DPLH response still pending.
+1 0000

 C.08/0718 That Council: T Clynch Correspondence has been forwarded to Arc June 2020

-Licence to Occupy Writes to Arc Infrastructure advising the Infrastructure (September 2018) No progress since last report
+Licence to Occupy 1.
+Writes to Arc Infrastructure advising the Infrastructure (September 2018) No progress since last report

-Greenbushes Greenbushes Discovery Centre
+- Greenbushes Greenbushes Discovery Centre

 Railway Station Incorporated has expressed a long- term November 2018

 goal to relocate the Greenbushes Railway A response to the Shire's correspondence is

 Station Building to the Greenbushes yet to be received.

 Discovery Centre, 38 Blackwood Road, May 2019

 Greenbushes as an extension to that A meeting is currently being sought with Arc

 facility.
 Infrastructure to progress this and other rail

-related issues.
+O Inform Ann Information that the Oliver related issues.

 2. Inform Arc Infrastructure that the Shire of June 2019

 Bridgetown Greenbushes and At a meeting with Arc Infrastructure held on

 Greenbushes Discovery Centre have 17 June this matter was discussed.
 The